pytorch/ao/README.md

 ## Newer dtypes

-[MX](https://github.com/pytorch/ao/blob/main/torchao/prototype/mx_formats) implementing training and inference support with tensors using the [OCP MX spec](https://www.opencompute.org/documents/ocp-microscaling-formats-mx-v1-0-spec-final-pdf) data types, which can be described as groupwise scaled float8/float6/float4/int8, with the scales being constrained to powers of two.
+* [MX](torchao/prototype/mx_formats) implementing training and inference support with tensors using the [OCP MX spec](https://www.opencompute.org/documents/ocp-microscaling-formats-mx-v1-0-spec-final-pdf) data types, which can be described as groupwise scaled float8/float6/float4/int8, with the scales being constrained to powers of two.
 This work is prototype as the hardware support is not available yet.

-[nf4](https://github.com/pytorch/ao/blob/main/torchao/dtypes/nf4tensor.py) which was used to [implement QLoRA](https://github.com/pytorch/torchtune/blob/main/docs/source/tutorials/qlora_finetune.rst) one of the most popular finetuning algorithms without writing custom Triton or CUDA code.
+* [nf4](torchao/dtypes/nf4tensor.py) which was used to [implement QLoRA](https://github.com/pytorch/torchtune/blob/main/docs/source/tutorials/qlora_finetune.rst) one of the most popular finetuning algorithms without writing custom Triton or CUDA code.
 Accessible talk [here](https://x.com/HamelHusain/status/1800315287574847701)
+* [fp6](torchao/prototype/fp6_llm/) for 2x faster inference over fp16 with an easy to use wrapper api `convert_fp6_llm(model)`

 ## Composability